 Deb received her 200-hour yoga teacher certification in 2007, completed Primary Series training with David Swenson in 2010 and completed an Intermediate Series Training with Tim Miller in 2014.
 In January of 2017, Deb was honored to receive Sharath’s blessings to teach and KPJAYI Authorization.

 Deb’s first trip to Mysore was in 2012 where she experienced tremendous growth as a yogi and was further inspired by the teachings of the method under the direction of Sharath Jois at KPJAYI.
 She enjoys bringing the teachings of the lineage to her students.
 The practice has taught her patience, trust and faith in the method to heal and transform.
 Deb is passionate about sharing her knowledge of Ashtanga’s rich tradition and is grateful to have journeyed on this path.
 She aspires to say in the moment, trust in the universe, and work her yoga daily, both on and off the mat.

-She is the mother of three young men and loves her dogs.
+She is the mother of three young men and a new grandmother.
 She enjoys travel, skiing, swimming and outdoor activities as well as writing, reading, chanting and meditation.
-She is also a student of dance, learning Ballroom Dancing as another modality for movement.
+She is also a student of dance, learning Ballroom and Latin Dancing as another modality for movement.

-Many thanks to Agathe Padovani at I Film Yoga for this video.
+Video by Agathe Padovani at I Film Yoga